|Always specify the width and height of an image. If width and height are not specified, the page will flicker while the image loads.|

-The <img> tag is empty, which means that it contains attributes only, and has no closing tag.
+The <img> tag is empty, it contains attributes only, and does not have a closing tag.

-The required alt attribute specifies an alternate text for an image, if the image cannot be displayed.
+The alt attribute specifies an alternate text for an image, if the image cannot be displayed.

 The alt attribute provides alternative information for an image if a user for some reason cannot view it (because of slow connection, an error in the src attribute, or if the user uses a screen reader).